oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 - The second, `okta`, includes Okta's Spring Boot starter.

-You can check out [the Okta Spring Boot Starter project on GitHub](https://github.com/okta/okta-spring-boot) for more info, but briefly, it streamlines using Okta to secure Spring Boot projects.
-For a resource server, you would typically need to include the Spring Security OAuth Resource Server dependency, but the Okta Spring Boot starter includes this for you.
+You can check out [the Okta Spring Boot Starter project on GitHub](https://github.com/okta/okta-spring-boot) for more info, but briefly, it streamlines the use of Okta to secure Spring Boot projects.
+For a resource server, you would typically need to include the Spring Security OAuth Resource Server dependency, but the Okta Spring Boot Starter includes this for you.

 Now that you have the basic application in place, replace `DemoApplication.java` with the following code.